learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

   - This does not affect template overrides for theme templates
 - index.html pages will now highlight the proper nav bar tab
+- Added the ability to modify most of the colors of every theme via the theme editor

 Minor new features
 ~~~~~~~~~~~~~~~~~~